bgamari/ghc-wiki-import/firefox-tips.md

-Add a new bookmark/entry, with
+Add a new bookmark, with

 ```wiki